Featured Work Sample

 Comprehensive Training Program

-Training materials translate complex DEI concepts into actionable volunteer protocols.
+Training materials translate complex inclusion concepts into actionable volunteer protocols.
 The program includes:

 - Pre-Event Documentation: Written training guides distributed 2-4 weeks before events